How To Cope With Post Christmas Depression

 Just make sure you stay within your budget to avoid unnecessary and unwanted debt.
 This will have the opposite effect: making your post-holiday depression worse instead of better.

 - Remember to think positive for the long-term.

 Sure, it can be disappointing when the excitement you've been planning all year is over in a matter of hours.
 But, conversely, this is also the best time to remember the positive moments still yet to come over the course of the next year, like your child's birthday, your birthday, a trip you've been planning all year, or even an income tax refund.

-While every year has its good moments and bad, it's helpful to stay positive and think of all the things you can look forward to doing in the upcoming seasons.
-Maybe you like to lay in a backyard hammock in the spring or go to the beach in the summer.
-Maybe you enjoy making Smore's by the bonfire during the fall months.
-These little moments are the highlights of a year and can make it easier to cope with post-holiday blues.
+While every year has its good moments and bad, it is helpful to stay positive and think of all the things you can look forward to doing in the upcoming seasons.
+Maybe you like to lay in a backyard hammock in the spring or go to the beach in the summer. .
+These little moments are the highlights of the year and can make it easier to cope with post-holiday blues.
 When you spend more time thinking about the happy things, you'll inevitably spend less time fretting over things that bring you down.

 If you can't find anything to look forward to, make some.
 Plan a summer vacation to a place you've never been before.
-If you have a particular goal in mind, like renovating your kitchen or meeting a new romantic partner, you can spend this downtime planning how you are going to achieve those goals and how you will be spending the rest of your year to make your dreams a reality.
+If you already have a specific goal in mind, like renovating your kitchen or meeting a new romantic partner, you can spend this downtime planning how you are going to achieve these goals and how you will be spending the rest of your year to make your dreams a reality.